Did you know?

 Why does Black Sea Bass change sexes?

 Most Black Sea Bass are born female, although some alter their sex when they reach the age of 2-5 years old.
 Although the exact reason for the sex change is unknown, some empirical proof points to a paucity of males in a nearby reproductive population as a potential culprit.
-After sea bass has finished spawning, the shift takes place in the fall and winter.
+After they have finished spawning, the shift occurs in the fall and winter.

 Why does Black Sea Bass make a grunting noise?